 Preventing infection by mosquito bites

-Travellers should use mosquito bite avoidance measures if they are travelling in areas below or around 2,000 metres (m).
+Travellers should use mosquito bite avoidance measures if they are travelling in countries or areas below or around 2,000 metres (m).
 All travellers should take insect bite avoidance measures during daytime and night time hours to reduce the risk of infection with Zika and other mosquito borne diseases.

 A good repellent containing N, N-diethylmetatoluamide (DEET) should be used on exposed skin, together with light cover-up clothing.
 If sunscreen is needed, repellent should be applied after sunscreen.
 Sunscreen should be 30 SPF or above to compensate for DEET- induced reduction in SPF.